-The physical properties of barbed suture differ from Monocryl® suture.
-First, the extended dissolved time of the V-LocTM 180 biomaterial is longer than Monocryl® (half-life 7-14 days), 180-days vs 90-days; respectively.16-19 This could contribute to the prolonged continence recovery in the barbed group due to the risk of an inflammatory response to foreign body material, encrustation, and stretch of the urethral sphincter complex.
-Second, breaking strength retention of suture (Tensile strength of suture in vivo) is prolonged in the V-LocTM 180 material with 65% of the initial strength at 9 months compared to 20-30% of initial strength at the second week of the undyed (30-40% dyed) Monocryl® materials, at 1 week, strength is at 50-60% undyed (60-70% dyed).
-Persistence of suture tensile strength for a prolonged time at close proximity to external urethral sphincter perhaps compromises the external sphincter function and blabber neck after surgery.16-19 Lastly, the presence of valves on V-LocTM 180 suture, might contribute to micro-infarctions and strangulation of the muscular component of the sphincter after application.
+The physical properties of barbed suture differ from Monocryl suture.
+First, the extended dissolve time of the V-Loc 180 biomaterial is longer than Monocryl (half-life 7-14 days), at 180 days vs. 90 days; respectively.16-19 This could contribute to the delayed continence recovery in the barbed group due to the risk of an inflammatory response to foreign body material, encrustation, and stretch of the urethral sphincter complex.
+Second, the breaking strength retention of the suture (tensile strength of suture in vivo) is prolonged in the V-Loc 180 material, with 65% of the initial strength at nine months compared to 20-30% of initial strength at the second week of the undyed (30-40% dyed)